Last updated: 2025-01-04

 Management of the breakpoints of the current project

 New breakpoints can be added to the project here.
-All changes to the database schema or the metadata (e.g. changes to the naming strategy) - after the last breakpoint - are written to a new changelog.
+All changes to the database schema or the metadata (e.g. changes of the naming strategy) - after the last breakpoint - are written to a new changelog.
 This allows to extend an already running application with an existing database schema.

 All adjustments in a dedicated changelog